Characteristic classes as complete obstructions: Introduction

 \section{Introduction}

-By a classical result of Steenrod \cite{steenrod} and Dold \cite{dold}, every principal $G$-bundle $E$ over a space $X$ is classified up to equivalence by the homotopy class of a map $X\to BG$, where $BG$ is the classifying space of the group.
-This map is used to produce interesting invariants of bundles.
-For instance, having fixed an abelian group of coefficents $Z$, one can look at the \emph{characteristic map} induced in cohomology in degree $k$:

-Often the group cohomology $H_{\mathcal Gp}^k(G;Z)$ is known.
-Its elements are referred to as \emph{universal characteristic classes}, and depend only on the group $G$.
+By a classical result \cite{steenrod, dold}, every principal $G$-bundle $E$ over a CW-complex $X$ is classified up to equivalence by the homotopy class of a map $X\to BG$, where $BG$ is the classifying space of the group.
+Having fixed an abelian group of coefficents $Z$, one can look at $ \chi_k\colon H^k(BG;Z)\to H^k(X;Z) $, the map induced in cohomology in degree $k$.
+The elements of $H^k(BG;Z)$ are referred to as \emph{universal characteristic classes}, and depend only on the topological group $G$.
 On the other hand, their images in the cohomology of the base space $H^k(X;Z)$ are invariants of the bundle $E$, known as \emph{characteristic classes} \cite{ms}.
-Examples of these are Chern classes, Pontryagin classes, Euler classes and Stiefel-Whitney classes.

 \vphantom{}